Alec P. Rhodes

 About Me

-I’m a Postdoctoral Scholar at the Institute for Research on Poverty at the University of Wisconsin-Madison.
+I’m an Assistant Professor of Sociology at Purdue University.
 My research focuses on the causes and consequences of economic inequality and financial insecurity for individuals, families, and communities.
-Much of my work brings a political economy, demographic, and/or spatial lens to questions related to inequality, poverty, and mobility.
-I’m especially interested in how inequalities accumulate over the life course and across different market contexts, as well as the potential for social institutions and social policies to ameliorate them.
-You can learn more about some of my recent research projects below.
+Much of my work brings a political economy, demographic, and/or spatial lens to questions related to inequality, poverty and mobility.
+I’m especially interested in how inequalities accumulate over the life course and across different market contexts, as well as the potential for institutions and social policies to ameliorate inequalities and hardships.
+You can learn more about some of my recent and ongoing research projects below.

 Interests